sbhadr/Nutty/README.md

 # Requirements
 - Install the latest version of Python. https://www.python.org/downloads/release/python-352/
 - Install Nutty's zip file and extract it your desktop.
 The shell is located in Bin folder.

+*Fully functional, however was meant as a joke.
+Hence the name and the file extension*